 - Do you have problems with your kidneys?

 - Have you ever had an allergic reaction with swelling of your lips, eyes or tongue (called angioedema)?

 - Are you are taking or using any other medicines?
 This includes any medicines you are using which are available to buy from a pharmacy, supermarket or natural health store without a prescription.

 If so, it’s important that you tell your doctor or pharmacist before you start taking lisinopril.
 Sometimes a medicine isn’t suitable for a person with certain conditions or it can only be used with extra care.

 Have a sick day plan

 If you have diarrhoea or are vomiting from a stomach bug, or have dehydration from other causes, it’s important to let your GP know, as they may advise you to stop taking your lisinopril for a few days and start again when you feel better.
-The reason for this is that lisinopril can increase the amount of potassium salts in your blood, particularly if you are dehydrated.

 Be careful when taking some pain relief medicines

 ACE inhibitors can be used to protect your kidneys from damage if you have diabetes.
 However, if you are taking lisinopril and diuretics (water pills), the combination of these with NSAIDs (anti-inflammatory pain relief medication) can be very harmful to your kidneys.
 It can cause acute kidney injury.
 This combination is called the 'dangerous trio' or 'triple whammy'.
 You have a higher risk of harm to your kidneys if you are also an older adult (over 65 years) or are dehydrated.